preloader

 0,284 total

 So our 250 ms delay has been applied correctly!
-The difference is just the matter of the network transmission and processing time on the client side.
+The difference is just a matter of the network transmission and processing time on the client side.

 Ok.
 We just saw the API operation level, what about the API endpoint level?
-Well this one is easy: you just need to add a delay parameters to your endpoint URL.
+Well, this one is easy: you just need to add a delay parameter to your endpoint URL.
 Let’s try it without further ado:

 time curl -X GET 'http://localhost:8585/rest/API+Pastry+-+2.0/2.0.0/pastry?delay=500' -H 'Accept: application/json'